xemu-project/xemu-website/docs/docs/troubleshooting.md

 ## Switchroot/Jetson setup

 If you are running Switchroot/L4T Ubuntu on your Nintendo Switch or Jetson device, you can install xemu from the PPA as described in in the [Download](download.md) page.
-However, this is generally **not recommended**, as when running xemu you may see the following error:
+However, this is generally **not recommended** for performance reasons.
+Instead of using the PPA, it's recommended to install xemu via the [L4T Megascript](https://github.com/cobalt2727/L4T-Megascript/wiki)'s build script (use Option A for Switch users, or Option B for Jetson Nano/other users).
+During their "initial setup" script, you'll be prompted to install SDL2 - choose yes to upgrade to newer SDL2 binaries.
+Afterwards, you can install xemu itself from the menu.
+The Megascript's [build script](https://github.com/cobalt2727/L4T-Megascript/blob/master/scripts/games_and_emulators/xemu.sh) has been confirmed to result in a slight speed boost over the PPA, but it is not packaged by the xemu developers.
+Use at your own discretion.

+If you see the following error, this is a [bug](https://github.com/mborgerson/xemu-website/commit/b6b8227a0b986176ae7d1d57e506751628ecceaf#commitcomment-63959699) from older releases of Switchroot's L4T Ubuntu:
 ```bash
 dbus[12047]: arguments to dbus_message_new_method_call() were incorrect, assertion "path != NULL" failed in file ../../../dbus/dbus-message.c line 1362.
 This is normally a bug in some application using the D-Bus library.